The 15 Man Utd players sold by Jose Mourinho and how they fared since

 Despite impressing with the reserves, Goss never managed to make a first-team appearance for United before being sold to QPR in 2017.

 After a couple of loan spells in Scotland, the midfielder made a permanent move to Shrewsbury in 2019, briefly joining up with Love, before moving back up to Scottish Premiership club Motherwell in 2021.

 Harrop made his senior debut against Crystal Palace in 2017 and scored the opener, but he rejected a new deal with the club in favour of regular minutes elsewhere.

 There had been so much hope for Januzaj, but he ultimately didn’t fulfil that at Old Trafford and was sold to Real Sociedad in 2017, following two loan spells away from the Red Devils.

-The winger has got his career back on track in La Liga and is still capable of providing magic on a football pitch.
+The winger has got his career back on track in La Liga and moved to Sevilla last summer.

 After joining United from Penarol in 2013, Varela made 11 first-team appearances before returning to his boyhood club in the summer of 2017.